8 min read

 This report shows the correlation between the x and y axis values, along with a smoothing of the line, which can be represented by a mathematical formula.
 The R squared value is included to show how reliable the correlation is.

 As your company grows, typically your database will grow too.

-Most organizations do not initially need a database professional.
+Most organizations do not initially need a database professional or dedicated data science company handling their needs.
 Instead, they have their IT staff handle multiple responsibilities or, as the saying goes, “wear many hats”.
 This works to a certain point , but eventually, you need to bring in specialists.